-Many of us battle for opting for weight-reduction plan and avoid sickness but fail to do so due to our day-to-day schedules.
+Many of us battle for opting for a weight-reduction plan and avoid sickness but fail to do so due to our day-to-day schedules.
 But Ayurveda proposes a very simple diet plan in all its scriptures and it proposes if one follows it religiously, it’s a vow that he/she wouldn’t need many counselors in existence.
 Not only this, even the harm that one has done by eating the stuff which was not meant for the human body can also be overturned and the body can be rebuilt if one just sticks to this ayurvedic diet plan.

 5 Benefits of Ayurvedic Diet Plan over Conventional one